Part 1: Evaluating the value of your corporate hotel program

 Whether it be corporate, groups, projects, long-stay or bleisure travel, consolidating all types of business travel under a common hotel program and policy will help increase buying power.
 Some organizations are using this buying power not only to achieve cost savings but also to increase the quality of hotel selection for a better traveler experience.
 Corporates are focused on taking the friction out of business travel to make it an enjoyable, aspirational experience and a positive component of the employee value proposition, which is critical to the retention of employees.

 The consideration of location is also important.
 This can be the proximity of hotels to regional offices, project sites, customers’ offices, or conference and event venues.
 The ability for business travelers to walk or take public transport eliminates incidental expenditure of ride-share, taxis or private transfers, providing cost savings back to the business and reducing their carbon footprint.
+Length of stay can also be considered when measuring value.
+For an extended stay, utilizing apartment-style accommodation with home comforts, such as a kitchen, washing facilities, and more space to work, may be a better solution than traditional hotel accommodation.

 Where the duty of care is paramount, consideration of hotel security features, including 24-hour reception and dedicated floor swipe access, may be incorporated as a mandatory requirement.
 In addition, confirmation of security cameras on each hotel floor and car park may also be a consideration to support safety and security in hotel public areas.

 As many organizations look to review their preferred hotel suppliers and the effectiveness of their hotel program, remember to look beyond cost savings.
-While maximizing your travel budget is important, doing so at the risk of traveler comfort, safety, security and productivity may have larger implications for your organization.
-Work with your travel management company to reap the rewards of their relationships, influence and expertise.
-Their knowledge of hotel products and their understanding of your business will deliver you a hotel program that not only increases hotel attachment and reduces out-of-policy bookings, but also where you will find the true meaning of ‘value’.
+While maximizing your travel budget is important, doing so at the risk of traveler comfort, safety, security, and productivity may have larger implications for your organization.
+Work with your travel management company to reap the rewards of their relationships, influence, and expertise.
+Their knowledge of hotel products and their understanding of your business will deliver you a hotel program that not only increases hotel attachment and reduces out-of-policy bookings, but also where you will find the true meaning of “value”.

 Want to maximize the value of your corporate hotel program?